stryker-mutator/stryker4s/docs/CONFIGURATION.md

 # Configuration

 All configuration options can be set from the stryker4s.conf file in the root of the project.
 This file is read in the HOCON-format.
-All configuration should be in the "stryker4s" namespace.
+All configuration should be in the "stryker4s" namespace and in camel-case.

 ```conf
 stryker4s {